tulane-cmps6610-fall-2025/problem-set-03-Ardad2/answers.md

 - **Total span** Therefore, from the two phases, the total span would be $S_{\mathcal total}(n)=\max{S_{\mathcal map}(n),\,S_{\mathcal reduce}(2n/3)\} = O(\log_2 n)$

-- **Conclusion** Replacing the reduce function by "unreduce" for the given function does not change the asymptotic bounds for the work and span as compared to research.
+- **Conclusion** Replacing the reduce function by "unreduce" for the given function does not change the asymptotic bounds for the work and span as compared to "rsearch".

 __